FredKSchott/imba-snowpack/README.md

 Create Snowpack Imba App
-### Available SCripts
+### Available Scripts
 `npm start`
-runs `snowpack dev` along with `imbac --watch -o public/ src/`
+runs `snowpack dev` along with `imbac --watch -o public/ src/` I'm using the imbac compiler as a work around.

+### TODOS
-- [ ] Need to figure out how to load the imba compiler into snowpack.
+- [ ] I need to figure out how to load the imba compiler into snowpack.
 I can't get it to work.

 ## References